 Research shows that attention deficit hyperactivity disorder (ADHD) is associated with procrastination in some ways.

-For example, one study found a significant correlation between ADHD scores and the tendency to procrastinate, meaning that the more ADHD behaviors people display, and the more severe those behaviors are, the more likely those people are to procrastinate.
+For example, one study found a significant correlation between ADHD scores and the tendency to procrastinate, meaning that the more ADHD-based behaviors a person displays, and the more severe those behaviors are, the more likely that person is to procrastinate.

 Accordingly, procrastination is generally viewed as an associated symptom of ADHD, and interventions aimed at treating ADHD often address people’s tendency to procrastinate.

 However, it’s important to keep in mind that there are different types of ADHD, which are associated with procrastination to different degrees.

 For example, one study found that symptoms of ADHD which are related to inattention are correlated with procrastination, while symptoms which are related to impulsivity and hyperactivity are not.
 Though there are some limitations to the study, meaning that it’s entirely possible that impulsivity and/or hyperactivity are in fact associated with procrastination, this does indicate that different types and symptoms of ADHD are associated with procrastination to different degrees.

 Finally, note that research on the topic also shows that students with learning disabilities tend to procrastinate more than students without learning disabilities, and also tend to suffer more as a result of their procrastination.
 However, since there is a wide range of issues that are categorized as “learning disabilities”, it’s difficult to generalize these results across all students with learning disabilities, and it’s possible that only some disabilities, such as ADHD, are associated with procrastination, while other disabilities, such as dyslexia, are not.